-- Class and subject teachers may suggest ways of supporting pupils' learning through messages in the planner, in conversation or at specific meetings. - The SENCo may meet with parents to discuss how to support their child, if this is appropriate. - If outside agencies have been involved with a pupil they may provide ideas and suggestions that can be used at school and at home. - Parent workshops run to support parents of children with specific needs i.e autism and dyslexia. - Coffee mornings for nurture groups to share progress and strategies in English and Maths of how to best support their child at home and mirror the high quality support provided in school - Subject specific training provided during parent workshops at Parent's Evenings i.e Lexia, phonics, reading and maths.
+- Class and subject teachers may suggest ways of supporting pupils' learning through messages in the planner, in conversation or at specific meetings - The SENCO may meet with parents to discuss how to support their child, if this is appropriate. - If outside agencies have been involved with a pupil, they may provide ideas and suggestions that can be used at school and at home - Parent workshops run to support parents of children with specific needs i.e. autism and dyslexia - Coffee mornings for Year 7 and Year 8 ACE groups to share progress and strategies in English and Maths of how to best support their child at home and mirror the high quality support provided in school